Montana State University: University status and campus conservatism

-There were some campus protests, however.
-The first protest against the Vietnam War occurred in 1966 (drawing about 100 students), two underground student newspapers briefly appeared, and some students organized clubs to debate issues of the day.
-There were minor faculty and student protests when Johnson attempted to prevent English professor James Myers from assigning students to read James Baldwin's novel Another Country, and in the summer of 1968 a few faculty organized a symposium on the war.
+There were some campus protests.
+The first protest against the Vietnam War occurred in 1966 (drawing about 100 students), two underground student newspapers briefly appeared, and some students organized clubs to debate issues.
+There were minor faculty and student protests when Johnson attempted to prevent English professor James Myers from assigning students James Baldwin's novel Another Country, and in the summer of 1968 a few faculty organized a symposium on the war.
 When about 150 students rallied in front of Montana Hall in 1969 to ask for co-ed and "open visitation" dorms (e.g., to allow men into women's dorm rooms, and vice versa), Johnson threatened to call out the city police.

 MSU's Bobcat Stadium saw its genesis during the Johnson years.
-Growing student unrest over the football team's use of decrepit Gatton Field (while the basketball team used modern Brick Breeden Fieldhouse) led to a proposal by Johnson in April 1968 to build a 16,000-seat stadium funded by student fees.
-The proposal failed in December 1968 after students argued that the university should concurrently build a new fitness center as well.
+Growing student unrest over the football team's use of decrepit Gatton Field (while the basketball team used modern Brick Breeden Fieldhouse) led Johnson in April 1968 to propose a 16,000-seat stadium funded by student fees.
+The proposal failed in December, after students argued that the university should concurrently build a new fitness center.

-President Johnson died of a heart attack on 18 June 1969.
+Johnson died of a heart attack on 18 June 1969.
 He'd suffered a heart attack in October 1968 and then underwent surgery out of state in April 1969.

 William Johnstone, a professor of education and Vice President for Administration at MSU, took over as Acting President.
-He was the first and (as of 2013) the only Montanan to become president of MSU.
+He was the first and (as of 2013) only Montanan to become president of MSU.
 Johnstone pledged to build the fitness center first, and in December 1969 the student body approved the finance plan for the new football stadium.
-On 2 April 1970, about 250 students engaged in a sit-in in Montana Hall to protest Myers' termination, but it ended peacefully a day later.
+On 2 April 1970, about 250 students engaged in a sit-in in Montana Hall to protest Myers's termination, but it ended peacefully a day later.
 Myers was terminated, and another eight faculty resigned in protest.
 But during his year in office, the university completed Cobleigh Hall (ironically named for the last individual to be named acting president).